 v=vseq⊕vset.

 In this way, we can transform the content information of MReq, s and each selected service into real-valued feature vectors.
-Then we feed them into the interaction layer and finally obtain an vector, ciMReq,s,SS, to model their functional interaction.
+Then we feed them into the interaction layer and obtain an vector, ciMReq,s,SS, to model their functional interaction.
+Finally, we directly input this vector into a softmax layer to predict a score.

-Neighbor interaction module
+Neighbor-interaction-based model

 Besides the content information, historical invocations between existing mashups and services is beneficial to the recommendation result.
 Inspired by user-based CF methods, we design a neighbor interaction module to learn the interaction among m, SS and s, based on the historical information of the mashups similar to m (i.e., neighbor mashups, denoted as NM).
 The hinge of applying our framework to historical information is how to get the representations of m, s and selected services.